pranay1990/Airbnb_Boston_medium/README.md

 4) matplotlib
 5) kepler-gl

 The first four libraries are already installed in Anaconda distribution of Python.
+The installation guide for kepler-gl is given [here](https://docs.kepler.gl/docs/keplergl-jupyter)

 ## Project Motivation
 My primary motivations for studying the Airbnb Boston dataset are given below,